Collegeville/CW20/WorkshopResources/WhitePapers/SoftwareReliabilityEngineering.md

 In addition, supported platforms are encouraged and promoted in any documentation where support processes are described.

-Balancing the priorites of user accessibility with developer productivity involves a compromise on the number of platforms a team can make an assurance to monitor.
+Balancing the priorities of user accessibility with developer productivity involves a compromise on the number of platforms a team can make an assurance to monitor.
 However, the approved platforms should be periodically reevaluated.
 If there is some platform which seems to be gaining popularity among users, it may